Suireyha/RPGrid/README.md

 ## Discolsure of the use of Generative AI
 Generative AI was used to a miniscule extent in this project.
 Weapon.java, Item.java, Armour.java and Character.java **ALL* contain a draw() method.
 The logic for the switch/case and the shape.clear statements were written by me, but since I did not intend to burn hours of my time writing the Polygon.addPoint() maths to draw a few crude images of weapons, characters and other items- I employed AI to generate those sections.
-*(The following additions were made during Assignment 2)* Additionally, AI was used to generate the if statement at the bottom paint() in Grid.java that creates the display for the character's HP and was also used to clean up processTurn() in Main.java.
+*(The following AI slop was added during Assignment 2)* AI was used to generate the if statement at the bottom paint() in Grid.java that creates the display for the character's HP and was also used to clean up processTurn() in Main.java.
 I have left a comment everywhere AI was used outlining the use of AI.
 AI used was [Anthropic's Claude AI.](https://claude.ai)